Prompting Techniques

 Once you have a sensible workflow, the next question is how to interact with the agent within it.
 Good prompting is less about writing massive instructions and more about giving the right kind of guidance at the right time.
 With a good prompt, the agent can often find the right answers on its own.

-This page collects tactics that help at different moments of engineering.
+This page collects tactics for different moments in engineering work.

 Clarify the task first